 Preclinical and clinical development is a lengthy, expensive, and uncertain process.
 The results of preclinical studies and early clinical trials are not always predictive of future results.
-Any product candidate that we advance into clinical trials, including SBT6050, may not achieve favorable results in later clinical trials, if any, or receive marketing approval.
+Any product candidate that we advance into clinical trials, including from our SBT8230 program, may not achieve favorable results in later clinical trials, if any, or receive marketing approval.

 The research and development of drugs and biological products is extremely risky.
 Only a small percentage of product candidates that enter the development process ever receive marketing approval.
 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidates in humans.
-Clinical testing is expensive, can take many years to complete and its outcome is uncertain.
-We may face unforeseen challenges in our product candidate development strategy, and we can provide no assurances that we will ultimately be successful in our current and future clinical trials or that our product candidates will be able to receive regulatory approval.
+Preclinical and clinical development is expensive and can take many years to complete, and their outcome is inherently uncertain.
+We may face unforeseen challenges in our product candidate development strategy, and we can provide no assurances that we will ultimately be successful in our future clinical trials or that our product candidates will be able to receive regulatory approval.
 The results of preclinical studies and early clinical trials of our product candidates and other products, even those with the same or similar mechanisms of action, may not be predictive of the results of later-stage clinical trials.
 For example, it is not uncommon for product candidates to exhibit unforeseen safety or efficacy issues when tested in humans despite promising results in preclinical animal models.
-In particular, while we have conducted preclinical studies of SBT6050, we do not know how SBT6050 will perform in the ongoing Phase 1/1b clinical trial or in future clinical trials, whether any initial tumor responses that may be observed will be durable or whether adverse events will arise over time.
 Future results of preclinical and clinical testing of our product candidates are also less certain due to the novel and relatively untested nature of our approach to TLR8 and related platform technologies.
 In general, clinical trial failure may result from a multitude of factors including flaws in study design, dose selection, patient enrollment criteria and failure to demonstrate favorable safety or efficacy traits.
 As such, failure in clinical trials can occur at any stage of testing.
-A number of companies in the biopharmaceutical industry have suffered setbacks in the advancement of clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
+For example, on March 28, 2022, we made the decision to discontinue our clinical development programs for SBT6050 and SBT6290 due to SBT6050 exhibiting limited monotherapy activity and dose-limiting adverse events when used in combination with pembrolizumab.
+A number of companies in the biopharmaceutical industry have suffered setb